ubco-db/EmbedDB/README.md

 8. Works with user-defined file-interfaces and iterators.
 9. Support for variable-sized records.
 10. Easy to use and include in existing projects.
-11. Included library with easy to use query operators.
-12. Open source license.
+11. Open source license.
 Free to use for commerical and open source projects.

 **Note: This version is designed to run on a PC and may require porting to an embedded device.**